 ON THE WATER –

 The river has several characters along its track and provides some great lines through the boulders.
 Check out the pictures below, they speak a thousand words.
 Scouting rapids for trees is vital in the main rapids, the river is prone to this hazard.
-There was lots of tree debris from the Dec19 floods when we rafted, but not much of it effected the run because it was high on the rocks or banks.
 There was however one tree that we had to portage over in low flow (check the pics).
 If in doubt, give it a scout.

-The river in low flow is tight to begin and flows along the left bank with ease and diverts onto the right bank just below Weka Flat.
+Starting at the upper Western end of Weka Flat the river in low flow is tight to begin and flows along the left bank with ease and diverts onto the right bank just below Weka Flat.
 There are slightly steeper sections with class 2 paddling along this section.
-Then the river starts to tighten and drops through larger boulders, which makes for some great technical paddling on rock garden rapid.
+Then the river starts to tighten and drops through larger boulders, which makes for some great technical paddling on rock garden rapid through 3 gaps through the boulders.

 200m down stream the trees tighten into one mass and the river steepens with the largest rapid running into a stunning pool, then it starts to look more technical with 3 definite drops over the next 200m.
-These are roughly 1.5m in size and look runnable for a capable team, grade 4-.
-NOTE this section is however easily portaged on river right and the last rapid can be ran before the gorge.
+These are roughly 1.5m in size and look runnable for a capable team, grade 4 (However as off Dec20 tree hazrds existed on each drop and scouting is required) NOTE this section is however easily portaged on river right and the last rapid can be ran before the gorge.

 The river then runs into an easy and beautiful flat gorge but in April20 had a large tree hazard bank to bank which necessitated an easy climb over in low flow.

-The rest of the river is then generally easier class 1 or 11- with the occasional rapid.
+The rest of the river is then generally easier class 1 or 11 with one main continous rapid a few hundred metres before the bridge.

 Exit at the bridge or continue for another 1.5k to the Dart and exit at the confluence and walk across the paddocks directly back to the car.
 Permission required from Stu Percy at the Routeburn Station to tramp back on this final section.

 Visual.
-At the Lake Sylvan bridge, if the river covers about a third to a half of the river bed under the bridge then this is ideal for a low level class 2 run.If the river is bank to bank it maybe too high but ideal for more experienced paddlers and conversely if you couldn`t paddle downstream from the bridge its maybe too low.
+At the Lake Sylvan bridge, if the river covers about a half of the river bed under the bridge then this is ideal for a low level class 2 run.If the river is bank to bank it maybe too high but ideal for more experienced paddlers and conversely if you couldn`t paddle downstream from the bridge its maybe too low.
 If your not sure drive to Weka Flat and have a look downstream from the river bank.
-Clear as muddy water. 🙂

 Closest flow gauge: Dart River at Hillocks.

 Median flow on the Dart gauge is 45-55 cumec, although it is a different catchment and much bigger it does give some indication to flow levels in the greater GY area.
-If the Dart is at median flow, there is a good chance the Routeburn flow will be fine.
-If the Dart is running at 100+ then some caution may be required.
+If the Dart is at median flow to 100, there is a good chance the Routeburn flow will be fine.
+If the Dart is running at 150+ then some caution may be required.
 At 200+ then its maybe best to wait it out.